 Founder / Editor-in-Chief

-Most recently, he was in the Czech Republic, where he led recordings of piano concertos of Frédéric Chopin and Robert DeGaetano.
-He also led the Stuttgart Chamber Orchestra (on their U.S. tour), the Colorado Springs Symphony, Warsaw Philharmonic, San Antonio Symphony, Chattanooga Symphony, Chattanooga Opera, Walla Walla Symphony, the Turkish State Opera, and, at the invitation of the American Embassy in Tirana, Albania, led the first American musical ever produced in that country (West Side Story).
+Most recently, he led the New Jersey Symphony on its summer concert series.
+He was also chosen to lead their annual run of performances of Tchaikovsky's Nutcracker in collaboration with the New Jersey Ballet.
+In recent years, he has conducted members of the Berlin Philharmonic, at the Lyric Opera of Chicago, led recordings of piano concertos of Frédéric Chopin and Robert DeGaetano, in the Czech Republic, and led the Stuttgart Chamber Orchestra on their tour of the United States.
+He has also led the Colorado Springs Symphony, Staten Island Symphony, Warsaw Philharmonic (at the Warsaw Autumn Contemporary Music Festival), San Antonio Symphony, Chattanooga Symphony, Chattanooga Opera, Walla Walla Symphony, and the Turkish State Opera.
+At the invitation of the American Embassy in Tirana, Albania, he led the first American musical ever produced in that country (West Side Story).

-Early in his career, Yaffé was championed by several major figures: the great baritone Tito Gobbi, who invited him as musical assistant for his master classes in Florence, Italy; Julius Rudel, Music Director of New York City Opera, who invited him to join the company as an apprentice conductor; Francis Rizzo, esteemed opera director, dramaturge, and all-around ‘opera guru’; the legendary singer George London, who invited Yaffé to join the staff at the Washington (D.C.)
+Early in his career, Yaffé was championed by several major figures: the great baritone Tito Gobbi, who invited him to serve as a musical assistant for his master classes in Florence, Italy; Julius Rudel, Music Director of New York City Opera, who invited him to join the company as an apprentice conductor; the legendary singer George London, who, after attending one of Yaffé’s performances, invited him to join the staff at the Washington (D.C.)
 National Opera; and Leonard Bernstein, who was Executor of Marc Blitzstein’s estate and entrusted Yaffé with revisions to Blitzstein’s opera Regina.
-Engagements at the Wolf Trap Festival and with symphony orchestras and opera houses in Maryland, Connecticut, Michigan, California followed.
+Engagements at the Wolf Trap Festival and with symphony orchestras and opera houses in Maryland, Connecticut, Michigan, and California followed.

 To place an order for vocal excerpt materials, or for general correspondence, click on the button below.